Skip to main content

 3. Create rules and HTTP policies

-1. Select the protocol for traffic received by the load balancer — TCP, UDP, HTTP, or HTTPS.
+1. Select the protocol for receiving traffic on the load balancer — TCP, UDP, HTTP, or HTTPS.
 The Prometheus option is also available for configuring load balancer monitoring.

 1. For the selected protocol, the standard port on which the load balancer will listen for traffic will be selected automatically — change it if necessary.

-2. Optional: enter allowed CIDRs — the IP addresses from which the load balancer will accept traffic with the selected protocol and port.
+2. Optional: enter allowed CIDRs — the IP addresses from which the load balancer will accept traffic using the selected protocol and port.
 You can enter a subnet in CIDR format or a single IP address with a /32 mask.
-If you leave the field empty, the load balancer will accept traffic from all IP addresses.
+If you leave the field empty, the load balancer will accept traffic from any IP address.
 You can specify allowed IP addresses in the rule after creating the load balancer.

-If this field is missing, traffic filtering (port security) is disabled on the load balancer network.
+If the field is missing, traffic filtering (port security) is disabled in the load balancer network.

 3. Select a target group.
-You can use groups to which traffic can be balanced for the selected protocol of incoming traffic.
+Available groups are those to which traffic can be balanced using the selected protocol for incoming traffic.

-4. Optional: expand the Advanced Rule Settings block and specify connection settings:
+4. Optional: expand the Advanced rule settings block and specify the connection settings:

 • for incoming requests to the load balancer — specify the connection timeout and maximum connections;